jamiejennings/rosie-pattern-language/doc/geek.md

 # Notes for PL folk

+*Disclaimer:* In these informal notes, as well as in other posted material, I speak for myself, and not on behalf of IBM.

 ## Parser combinators for the masses?

 Rosie Pattern Language (RPL) is a language of parser combinators.
 The operators in RPL allow the construction of Parsing Expression Grammars (PEGs).
 While  PEGs have been around for a few decades, and parser combinators much longer than that, neither seems to have been widely adopted.
 Together, though, they are a good foundation for textual pattern matching.